HudaLatheef/test_app/README.md

 3. Product Details Screen
 Provides detailed information on a selected product.
 Displays multiple images, descriptions, and other relevant details.

-State Management with BLoC
+# State Management with BLoC
 The Flutter BLoC pattern has been used to manage the app’s states:

 LoginBLoC: Manages authentication logic and state changes.
 ProductsBLoC: Handles fetching and displaying the list of products.
-DetailsBLoC: Manages states for displaying detailed information of a selected product.
-Future Enhancements
-Adding a cart and checkout flow.
-Implementing Firebase or a backend for persistent data storage.
-Adding test coverage for UI and business logic.
-Contributing
-If you would like to contribute, please open an issue or submit a pull request.

-License
+# License
 This project is licensed under the MIT License.
 See the LICENSE file for details.